mthsfrts/mthsfrts/README.md

 </div>

 <div align="justify">

-When it comes to technology, I'm a force to be reckoned with.
-With 4 years of experience as a DevOps Engineer, I know my way around networks, clouds, and infrastructure as code (IaC) like the back of my hand.
-I'm currently pursuing a Master's in Software Engineering because, hey, you can never have too much knowledge, right?
+  I'm the DevOps Engineer you've been dreaming of (or having nightmares about, depending on your perspective).
+With 4 years of experience under my belt, I'm a master of network, cloud, and infrastructure as code (IaC) - basically, if it's tech-related, I'm your guy (or gal, again, no judgement here).
+And because you can never have too many degrees, I'm also pursuing a Master's in Software Engineering.

-I'm a seasoned veteran when it comes to managing Linux servers, setting up bulletproof SD-WAN networks, and keeping cybercriminals at bay with my firewall rules and traffic analysis.
-Plus, I've got top-secret experience as an IT manager at a government agency where I led teams to victory and delivered results with a dark, sarcastic humor.
+When it comes to managing Linux servers and setting up SD-WAN networks, I'm the real deal.
+I'll keep your cybercriminals at bay with my firewall rules and traffic analysis, and I won't even break a sweat.
+In fact, I used to work for a secret government agency (shh!) where I helped lead teams to victory and delivered results like a boss.

-But that's not all!
 I'm also a Product Manager and Cloud Engineer.
-If it's tech-related and it needs to be done, I'm your guy (or gal, no judgment here).
 AWS instances?
-Piece of cake.
+Child's play.
 Cloud computing technologies?
-I eat them for breakfast.
+I'm the king (or queen) of the cloud.
+So, if you're looking for someone who can make your tech dreams a reality, look no further.
+I'm the one you've been searching for (or running away from, depending on your perspective).

-When I'm not saving the world from tech disasters, you can find me shredding the waves as a surfer, skating the streets, or snowboarding down mountains.
-And let's not forget about my passion for music.
-I spent 7 years working with music production before fully diving into IT, so you know I've got good taste in tunes.
+When I'm not working, I'm probably catching waves on my surfboard, shredding the skatepark, or bombing down the slopes on my snowboard.
+And when I need a break from all the adrenaline, I love to jam out to my favorite tunes.
+After all, I did spend 7 years working with music production before jumping full-time into IT.

-In short, if you need a tech ninja with a dark sense of humor and a love for extreme sports and music, I'm your man.
 </div>

 ## Here are some of my Github Stats.